jacobhardin1/CSCI-110-homework/assignments/stdIO/README.md

 Ran and tested the program several times, using various names, no name, numbers, special characters, escape characters, etc. No bugs found.

 Self-evaluated grade: 80%.
 Self-eval notes: I'm pretty sure I can make it smaller and/or faster.
-This program is a proof of concept that I can do it.
+This program is a proof of concept that I can do it, not that this is the best possible way of doing it..

 TO-DO: N/A. Program is complete as is.